apache/crunch/src/site/markdown/index.md

 The Pipeline object also provides a `writeTextFile` convenience method for indicating that a PCollection should be written to a text file.
-There are also output targets for SequenceFiles and Avro container files, available in the com.cloudera.crunch.io package.
+There are also output targets for SequenceFiles and Avro container files, available in the org.apache.crunch.io package.

-After you are finished constructing a pipeline and specifying the output destinations, call the pipeline's blocking `run` method in order to compile the pipeline into one or more MapReduce jobs and execute them.
+After you are finished constructing a pipeline and specifying the output destinations, call the pipeline\'s blocking `run` method in order to compile the pipeline into one or more MapReduce jobs and execute them.

 ## Writing Your Own Pipelines